-Students in grades K5 - 12 will be tested up to three times a year.
+Students in grades K5 - 12 will be evaluated up to three times a year.
 The results are used to set student goals, chart individual progress, and inform teachers and parents on how to best help students succeed.

-- Standardized tests are typically not the type of test for which a student studies, rather the tests are meant to measure academic progress and level of skill mastery. - Students in K5 through 9th grade will be tested through an online program called MAP Measures of Academic Progress.
+- Standardized tests are typically not the type of test for which a student studies, rather the tests are meant to measure academic progress and level of skill mastery. - Students in K5 through 9th grade will be evaluated through an online program called MAP Measures of Academic Progress.
 Parents and students will be informed as to times and dates of the tests. - High School students will be assessed using PSAT 8/9, and PSAT exams.
 Students must reach College and Career Readiness standards prior to graduation. - Students in grades 9-12 will also have the opportunity to take the SAT, ACT, and AP exams.
-These exams will be announced by the Guidance Counselor and/or Registrar.
+The Guidance Counselor and/or Registrar will announce these exams.
 Some of these tests are offered on other school campuses. - Parents may be required to pay an additional fee for some of these tests.